chuang-lq/MRMemVD/README.md

-# MRMemVD
+# RMemVD

-This repository is the Pytorch implementation of [MRMemVD].
+This repository is the Pytorch implementation of [RMemVD].

 ## Prerequisites